girlscript/winter-of-contributing/JavaScript/Topics/3.Web_Browser/README.md

 3. JavaScript contains a large library of libraries, such as jQuery, AJAX, and others, that are useful for complex work/projects.
 4. Many front-end engineers prefer JavaScript because of its clear and straightforward syntax.
 5. JavaScript is rapidly improving as a result of its popularity, and its capacity to make web pages more interactive is growing by the day.
+6. The console API provided by JavaScript is useful for debugging the code.

 <br><hr><br>